Farmhouse/fhp2-drugs-and-daydreams/README.md

 How do you prepare for a ride from Portland to San Francisco?
 I was gonna be on the road for several weeks, so it would be important to condition myself mentally and physically.
 With valuable preparation time running out before the ride, I decided to get into a conditioning routine that ended up consisting of a lot of parties, alcohol, and public nudity.
 You’d think that after a week of this, I’d be ready to run a marathon or climb a mountain.
 But I ended up just getting sick.
 Oh well.
 Maybe I’ll try a different routine next time.

-### The Destruction Commences!
+#### The Destruction Commences!

 May 5th had been our planned leaving date for a couple weeks.
 But a couple days before the 5th, we decided to leave a day later.
-The decision was that none of us wanted to leave on a Saturday knowing that there would be shows and parties gong on that night.
+The decision was that none of us wanted to leave on a Saturday knowing that there would be shows and parties going on that night.
 Like I said, I don’t do well with plans.
 So May 6th, the three of us, Sharky, The Captain, and I – the fuckin Monster Squad! – met up downtown.
 The Captain had given out flyers for a ‘good-bye potluck’ in downtown Portland, an ingenious plan for us to load up on some food for the road.
 As it turns out, I was feeling too sick to eat anything.
 The result, no doubt, of my intense conditioning.
 But I did accept Harley’s gift of one can of Pabst Blue Ribbon, a very Portland gesture.
 We were ready to ride!

+> >

 ---

+> >

 Off into the unknown.
 We had an entire coast of adventures awaiting us.
 The excitement was definitely in the air as we raced west on Burnside, headed for the coast.
 It took less than 15 minutes before we reached our first obstacle and began to wonder what the hell we were thinking.
 That obstacle was Washington Park, our passage through the west hills.
 It was a slope that I wouldn’t even want to walk up, let alone ride a bike carrying the extra weight of all my gear.
 We had the option of taking the MAX, Portland’s light-rail system, to the other side, but we said no, that would be cheating.
 We made several stops for water and to catch our breaths before finally getting to the top of the park.
 By the time we got to the peak, we swore we would be cheating next time.
 The rest of the day was just a straight ride along the highway until we hit the mountains just before the coast.